Why the majority of salespeople, therapists, parents, managers and politicians screw up almost every important (big) deal.

 Rule: 80/20.
 If you talk more than 20% of the time, it will be very tough for you to persuade them to your way of thinking.
 Every good therapist, salesperson, negotiator, any person of influence, verbally communicates a minimal amount of information.
 Selling and almost all influence is about asking questions and helping people come to conclusions on their own…with a little nudge every now and then from you!

-Oscillation occurs through every moment of the persuason process.
+Closing All the Time.
+A disaster.
+And sales managers wonder why their sales people are “horrible?”
+What they don’t know is that simple oscillation occurs through every moment of the persuasion process.
 The pendulum NEVER stops swinging.
 That means one second they are buying and the next they are saying “no” and that is true with all people.
+The salesperson who is “always closing” is going to hear a lot of “no” for no good reason other than they were ALWAYS closing!

-8. Did you Neglect the Law of Time?
+7. Did you Neglect The Law of Time?

-If you don’t let your client experience both “yes” and “no” futures, they will create the “no” future for you and cement it in their mind.
+If you don’t let your client experience both “yes” and “no” futures, they will reactantly create the “no” future for you and cement it in their mind.
 Never paint a bed of roses picture for the other person.
 They know it isn’t true before the words leave the mouth.
 Paint accurate pictures with defects and flaws.
 Reality breeds trust and rapport.
+Drawing both futures of buying you or your product allows their brain to rest and not create the worst case scenario…and brains are very good at this!

-Asking questions allows for the client to verbalize possible futures.
+Meanwhile, asking questions also allows for the client to verbalize possible futures.
 (If they move forward and accept your proposal, or if they decline your proposal, etc.)

 When the client verbalizes a possible future, they are far less likely to push their own fight/flight button than if YOU verbalize their possible futures.